pyrddlgym-project/pyRDDLGym/docs/jax.rst

      - Gumbel-Softmax trick

-It is possible to control these rules by subclassing ``FuzzyLogic``, or by passing different values to the ``tnorm`` or ``complement`` arguments to replace the product t-norm logic and standard complement, respectively.
+It is possible to control these rules by subclassing ``FuzzyLogic``, or by passing different values to the ``tnorm`` or ``complement`` arguments.

 Computing the Gradients Manually
 -------------------

-The API also supports gradient calculation manually for custom applications.
+The API also supports manual gradient calculations for custom applications.
 Please see the `worked example here <https://github.com/pyrddlgym-project/pyRDDLGym-jax/blob/main/pyRDDLGym_jax/examples/run_gradient.py>`_ how to calculate the gradient of the return with respect to the policy parameters.